go-rel/doc/docs/basics.md

 ### Column Name

-Column name will be the struct field name in snake case, you may override the column name by using using `db` tag.
+Column name will be the struct field name in snake case, you may override the column name by using `db` tag.

 ```go
 type Book struct {